-One day, Annie decides to catch a flight from her home in L.A. to London.
+One day, Annie decides to fly from her home in L.A. to London.
 Annie is on a mission to surprise her ex-bandmate, Stretch (Amar Chadha-Patel), with a visit, and the world is invited to witness it.
-Annie decides to live stream their reunion and even show some of their banter.
+Annie decides to livestream their reunion and even show some of their banter.
 We get a glimpse of what Stretch does for work during the outbreak.
-However, when conflict arises between Annie and Stretch, she decides to take his car without permission.
+However, when the conflict arises between Annie and Stretch, she takes his car without permission.
 While Annie is enjoying being rebellious and showing off to her fans, an opportunity presents itself where she is offered a large sum of money to transport a mysterious woman.
 At first, Annie declines as the person who needs transporting doesn’t look well, but money speaks loudly, and Annie accepts the job using Stretch’s car.
 However, as Annie will soon discover, there’s more to the mysterious passenger than she could ever expect, and a wild night of horror is about to begin.

 Dashcam is best described as a horror movie in the found footage style.
-We see everything from the perspective of Annie’s followers right from the film’s start.
+We see everything from the perspective of Annie’s followers right from the start of the film.
 We get to witness the various online interactions and comments she encounters during the live coverage.
 As viewers, we gain a deep understanding of Annie and her personality.
-For most viewers, Annie will come across as highly unlikeable, especially given her opinions regarding the Covid outbreak and her refusal to wear a mask.
+For most viewers, Annie will be highly unlikeable, especially given her opinions regarding the Covid outbreak and her refusal to wear a mask.
 On top of that, Annie is quite selfish, and at various times, she puts herself first above others around her.
 She also enjoys talking loudly and being rude.
-Personally, I found this character to be hit-and-miss, but the many random moments and one-liners were quite welcome, but again, this will vary from viewer to viewer.
+This character was hit-and-miss, but the many random moments and one-liners were quite welcome.
+But again, this will vary from viewer to viewer.

-As for the horror side of things, I honestly lost count of how many times my jaw dropped to the floor.
-There are loads of surprises here, and the less you know about this film, the more shocking and entertaining it is.
-Visuals relating to horror such as blood, gore and violence are also pleasing and praiseworthy.
+As for the horror side, I lost count of how many times my jaw dropped to the floor.
+There are many surprises here; the less you know about this film, the more shocking and entertaining it is.
+Visuals relating to horror, such as blood, gore and violence, are also pleasing and praiseworthy.
 What begins as something relatively small only enlarges into something far bigger than I expected, and there are plenty of unpredictable and fun moments.
 The social media and live streaming concepts are pleasing and relatable.